The Gold Rush: Plot

 Jim finds him and drags him away to go search for the cabin, giving the Prospector only enough time to tell Georgia that he will return to her as a millionaire.
 Jim and the Prospector find the cabin and stay for the night.
 Overnight, another blizzard blows the cabin half over a cliff right next to Jim's gold deposit.
-The next morning the cabin is rocking dangerously over the cliff edge while the two try to escape.
+The next morning, the cabin is rocking dangerously over the cliff edge while the two try to escape.
 Jim eventually gets out and pulls the Prospector to safety right when the cabin falls off the cliff.

-One year later, both have become wealthy, but the Prospector never could find Georgia.
+One year later, both had become wealthy, but the Prospector never could find Georgia.
 They return to the contiguous United States on a ship on which, unknown to them, Georgia is also traveling.
 When the Prospector agrees to don his old clothes for a photograph, he falls down the stairs, encountering Georgia once more.
-After she mistakenly thinks he is a stowaway and tries to save him from the ship's crew, the misunderstanding is cleared up and both are happily reunited.
+After she mistakenly thinks he is a stowaway and tries to save him from the ship's crew, the misunderstanding is cleared up, and both are happily reunited.